 More simply, soil is a mixture of weathered rock, minerals, and organic materials originating from living organisms.
-Over time it has slowly built up layers that cover the surface of the earth, serving as a medium for vegetative growth.
+Over time, it has slowly built up layers that cover the surface of the earth, serving as a medium for vegetative growth.

-Farmers and engineers have closely studied the native topsoil they are working with to determine its composition and structure This gives them insight into how a specific soil type will behave.
-While you don’t need to study your soil as closely as a soybean farmer, having a basic understanding of what’s under your feet will help you achieve a healthy soil — and grow healthy plants in it.
+Farmers and engineers have closely studied the native topsoil they are working with to determine its composition and structure.
+This gives them insight into how a specific soil type will behave.
+While you don’t need to study your soil as closely as a farmer, a basic understanding of what’s under your feet will help you achieve a healthy soil — and grow healthy plants in it.